 Retained executive search firms work with companies to locate, evaluate, and select top-tier candidates.
 Exceedingly client-centered, retained executive search consultants tend to:

-As part of their services, retained executive search firms typically charge upfront fees and offer placement guarantees.
+As part of their services, retained executive search firm fees are typically charged upfront, and they usually come with placement guarantees.
 If a candidate doesn’t work out, these consultants will usually find an alternative option at no extra cost.
 It can take up to 90 days to place a serious candidate, and during this time executive search recruiters, are doing extensive research to find appropriate candidates.

 While retained executive search consultants tend to offer placement guarantees to source exceptional talent, contingent recruiters are paid through a placement fee, which encourages them to get as many candidates placed in the shortest time possible.
 This can mean less research goes into sourcing candidates and that companies may have more options to sift through when it’s time to short-list the best options.